rakibwebdev23/rakibwebdev23/README.md

 ## About Me

-I'm a passionate **MERN Stack Developer** from **Dhaka, Bangladesh**, specializing in building scalable, high-performance web applications.
+I'm a passionate **Full Stack Developer** from **Dhaka, Bangladesh**, specializing in building scalable, high-performance web applications.
 With a **B.Sc. in Computer Science and Engineering** from **Sonargaon University**, I focus on writing clean, maintainable code and creating seamless user experiences.

 ```javascript
 const rakib = {